-Are you aware that In just 55 years – humans have managed to wipe out 90% of the oceans top predators?
+Did you know that in just 55 years, humans have managed to wipe out 90% of the ocean’s top predators?
 Fish is a staple food for people all over the world.
-For thousands of years people have been fishing the rivers and oceans for food – but with the growing population, demand and access to larger more efficient fishing boats, our oceans are being overfished.
+For thousands of years, people have been fishing our rivers and oceans for food; but with the increased demand of our growing population, and access to larger, more efficient fishing boats – our oceans are being overfished.

-- A study of catch data, published in 2006, in The Journal of Science predicted if fishing rates continue at current rates, all the world’s fisheries will have collapsed by the year 2048.
+- A study of catch data, which was published in 2006 in The Journal of Science, predicted that if fishing rates continue at the current levels – all the world’s fisheries will have collapsed by the year 2048.

 - 66% of the world’s fish are either overfished or have been depleted.

-- It is estimated up to 2.7 trillion wild fish are caught annually.
+- It is estimated that up to 2.7 trillion wild fish are caught annually.

 - Fish account for 40% of all animal products consumed.